 Approx. All Aboard & Sail Away: 3.30pm & 4pm

-Even though you only have a short amount of time in Helsinki, it is enough to wander round and see some of the main sights.
+Even though you only have a short amount of time in Helsinki, it is enough to wander round and see some of the main sights and cover some of the top things to do in Helsinki.
 We took a boat cruise which docked at the waterfront craft market, visited Helsinki Cathedral & Senate Square, the stunning Sibelius Monument and the captivating Rock Church before taking a short stroll through the city and admiring the beautiful architecture and eclectic mix of old and contemporary designs.
 The port is located approximately 20 minutes from the center and the ship provide 6 Euro transfers for those who want to explore independently.

 Approx. Docking Time: 8.30am